 - Line a large rimmed baking sheet with parchment paper.
 Scoop out 1 tablespoon sized portions and roll them into smooth balls.
 Place them on the prepared baking sheet and then transfer them to the fridge to chill for 30 minutes.

-- To decorate the truffles, place the remaining white chocolate bark (usually 3-4 tablespoons) into a Ziplock bag and cut off the tip of the corner.
+- To decorate the truffles, place the remaining white chocolate (usually 3-4 tablespoons) into a Ziplock bag and cut off the tip of the corner.
 Drizzle the white chocolate over the truffles and top with festive sprinkles.Festive sprinkles

 - Allow the white chocolate to harden completely (about 15 minutes in the fridge) and then transfer the truffles to an airtight container.